eclipse-langium/langium-website/content/docs/grammar-language.md

 ```
 ## Parser Rules
 [TODO] INTRODUCTION ABOUT PARSER RULES
+### Keywords
+[QUESTION] SHOULD THIS PART BE ONLY ABOUT THE RESERVED KEYWORDS?
+KEYWORDS USED FOR TERMINAL RULES ONLY?
+Keywords are terminal rules used by the Langium grammar itself.
+- `grammar`
+- `import`
+- `entry`
+- `hidden`
+- `fragment`

+[QUESTION] WHAT ARE ALL THE KEYWORDS IN THE LANGIUM GRAMMAR AND SHOULD THEY BE EXPLAINED HERE OR IN THEIR RESPECTIVE SECTION?
 ### Extended Backus-Naur Form Expressions
 Parser rules have access to a more restricted set of expressions compared to terminal rules.
 Parser and terminal rules share the following expressions:
 - Groups